 The module will be delivered through practical investigation/demonstrations and Computer Simulations in support of formal lectures and tutorials.
-Also there will be extensive use of VLE (Moodle) for additional support and formative work outside of timetabled contact periods.
+Also, there will be extensive use of VLE (Moodle) for additional support and formative work outside of timetabled contact periods, in line with university's Active Learning Framework (ALF).